No. 7 Michigan rolls past No. 11 North Carolina 84-67

-Jordan Poole scored 15 of his 18 points in the second half for the Wolverines (7-0), who led 39-35 at halftime and then shut down the Tar Heels' fast-paced offense for a while.
+Jordan Poole scored 15 of his 18 points in the second half for Michigan (7-0), which led 39-35 at halftime and then shut down the Tar Heels' fast-paced offense for a while.
 North Carolina (6-2) came in averaging 96.6 points per game, but Michigan was allowing half that at 48.3.
 The Tar Heels ended up between those two extremes, but a good deal closer to the lower number.

+"We couldn't simulate in practice with our scout team how fast (Coby) White was going to get down the floor, how fast they were going to run with their big guys," Michigan coach John Beilein said.
+"They got us early, but then we adjusted and we were fine."

+North Carolina was sharp offensively early, taking a 21-11 lead, but the Wolverines responded with a 19-4 run that included 10 points by Iggy Brazdeikis.
+Michigan closed the half on a bright note .
+Matthews sank a 3-pointer, then 7-foot-1 Jon Teske dove on the floor to secure a loose ball, helping set up a 3 by Poole in the final seconds.

 Matthews completed that three-point play to make it 56-42, and then Teske and Matthews blocked shots at the other end.
 A 3-pointer by Poole made it 63-43.